vishalgwu/Hackathon-Technica-2025/README.md

     - AWS EC2

   notes: |
-    The Streamlit frontend and FastAPI backend can be deployed together (single VM) or separately on different services.
+    The Streamlit frontend and FastAPI backend can be deployed together on a single VM or separately on different services.

 testing:
   run_tests: |